-There are many applications in manufacturing that require pre-treatment of metal surfaces prior to coating.
+There are many applications in aircraft MRO operations that require pre-treatment of metal surfaces prior to coating.
 To improve coating adhesion, residue, oil, or grease must be removed before coating application.
-In some cases, a manufacturer may seek to further enhance coating adhesion by roughening the surface.
+In some cases, an MRO may seek to further enhance coating adhesion by roughening the surface.